whym/RevDiffSearch/README.rst

 Purpose
 =====================

 *Search* is one of the most useful means to look into a huge amount of text data.
-When we deal with hundreds of millions of revisions in Wikipedia, we want to find an answer to questions like ''when did this template start to be popular in this wiki?''.
+When we deal with hundreds of millions of revisions in Wikipedia, we want to find an answer to questions like ''when did this template start to be popular in this wiki?'' and `a lot more`_.
 However, it is almost impossible without a search capability over revision diffs.

 WikiHadoop [#]_ is a tool to create a database of the differences between two revisions for Wikipedia articles.
 While knowing who adds / removes certain content is very useful it is still cumbersome to search through the data.